harryodell/harryodell.github.io/projects/index.md

 # Research projects

-This page will act as a hub linking to my current and past projects.
+I am invovled in several lines of research through my work on the Doctoral Training Programme.
+This page will act as a hub linking to to these current and past projects.

 ### PfSS